nomad-software/nomad.uk.net/markdown/articles/how-to-sort-collections-of-custom-types-in-c-sharp.md

 ## IComparable

 The first stage to allow a custom type to be sorted is to implement the IComparable interface.
-This consists of one method <code>CompareTo&lt;T&gt;</code> where T is your custom type.
+This consists of one method `CompareTo&lt;T&gt;` where T is your custom type.
 This becomes your default comparer.

 Here’s an example: